What is Online Support?

 Once you have completed your registration form, you'll be sent an automated email acknowledging your request.

 A member of the online team will respond with an introductory message within 72 hours.
 This will aim to include some information about who your worker is going to be and when you can expect to hear from them.
 To view this message, you will need to log in and look at your "My Support" section of your "My Page" profile.

 The next message you'll then receive is your first message from your allocated online worker.
 In this first message, your counsellor or therapist will want to get to know you a bit better and what you're hoping to use the support to talk about.
 They'll also tell you a bit more about how online support works, so that you can decide if it feels right for you.

-To read a bit more about this, please look at Our Counselling Agreement.
+To read a bit more about this, please look at Our Support Agreement.
 This should give you an idea about what to expect, in terms of how many online ‘sessions’ you will have and the range of things you can send during them.

-If you have any questions, your counsellor will be happy to go through these with you – it’s really important to us that everything feels clear, so that you can get on with your sessions.
-That way you and your counsellor can begin to explore some of the things that are going on in your life and begin to think about what will be the best way forward for you.
+If you have any questions, your worker will be happy to go through these with you – it’s really important to us that everything feels clear, so that you can get on with your sessions.
+That way you and your worker can begin to explore some of the things that are going on in your life and begin to think about what will be the best way forward for you.

 TROUBLE USING THE WEBSITE?

 Sometimes things can go wrong.
 For example, you might forget your username or password or you might not be able to find something you are looking for.
 Have a look in our FAQs section to see if you can find the answers there.